 Unless the authorities seriously and swiftly seek to alleviate the consequences of drought and climate change, the members of rural clans will not stop their disputes over sharing the shrinking water.
 Eventually, they may even give up farming altogether and look for another source of income, leaving behind the countryside.
 There is currently a growing concern over farmers leaving the countryside and moving to the cities when despair takes over their life.
 In addition, any emigration of this sort will cause additional burdens on infrastructure and public services in the cities, which already suffer from being worn out, being obsolete, and failure.

-This is a slightly shortened version of the Arabic article published here.
+By Dr Shukri Al Hasan, Researcher from Iraq/Basra.
+This is a slightly shortened version of the Arabic article that is first published here.
+Supported by PSI - FPU media fellowship.